HectorIFC/hc-lisp/SYNTAX-HIGHLIGHTING.md

 ## Demonstration File

-Open the `demo-syntax.hc` file to see examples of how syntax highlighting should appear.
+Open the `demo-syntax.hclisp` file to see examples of how syntax highlighting should appear.

 ## Recommended Extensions